Common Practice Model for schools

 Te Mātaiaho embeds literacy and numeracy in every learning area across all phases of learning, so that students continually develop and use these skills.

-The Common Practice Model focuses on how literacy, communication and maths is taught, supporting students with their progress across the curriculum.
+The CPM focuses on how literacy, communication and maths is taught, supporting students with their progress across the curriculum.

 Draft principles and pedagogical approaches

-Released in March 2023, the first draft of the Common Practice Model describes the draft principles and evidence-informed pedagogical approaches that support teaching and learning in literacy, communication, and maths.
+Released in March 2023, the first draft of the CPM describes the draft principles and evidence-informed pedagogical approaches that support teaching and learning in literacy, communication and in maths.

-This draft version was released to provide the opportunity for the sector to become familiar with the intent and direction of the Common Practice Model, to start to reflect on current practices, and to provide feedback
+This draft version was released to provide the opportunity for the sector to become familiar with the intent and direction of the CPM, to start to reflect on current practices, and to provide feedback

-The Common Practice Model Phase 1: Principles and Pedagogical Approaches [PDF, 9.9 MB]
+Common Practice Model phase 1: Principles and pedagogical approaches [PDF, 9.9 MB]

 The Common Practice Model will be released later in 2023 and will build on the draft version released in March 2023.

 This phase-by-phase guidance aligns to the learning phases of Te Mātaiaho and the literacy and numeracy progress steps.
-The intent is to support teachers to utilise the Common Practice Model in the context of the refreshed curriculum, in the classroom with students.
+The intent is to support teachers to utilise the CPM in the context of the refreshed curriculum in the classroom with students.

-We will provide the resources, supports and tools on this website by the end of 2023 to enable school leaders and teachers to use the Common Practice Model in the teaching and learning of literacy, communication and maths.
+We will provide the resources, supports and tools on this website by the end of 2023 to enable school leaders and teachers to use the CPM in the teaching and learning of literacy, communication and maths.

 cpm resource catalogue